Lanne-0402/MiniApp-Timekeeping-Gr3/README.md

 # MiniApp-Timekeeping
-A small application for managing employee attendance and generating reports on work shifts.
+A small application for managing employee attendance and generating reports on work shifts by group 3.